Data Protection Policy

 - Data Quality Policy – outlines procedures to ensure the accuracy of records and the correction of errors;

 - Record Keeping Policy – details transparency procedures, the management of records from creation to disposal (inclusive of retention and disposal procedures), information handling procedures, procedures for subject access requests, right to erasure, right to restrict processing, right to object, and withdrawal of consent to share;

-- Data Security Policy – outlines procedures for the ensuring the security of data including the reporting of any data security breach;
+- Data Security Policy – outlines procedures for ensuring the security of data including the reporting of any data security breach;

 - Network Security Policy – outlines procedures for securing our network;

 - Business Continuity Plan –outlines the procedures in the event of a security failure or disaster affecting digital systems or mass loss of hardcopy information necessary to the day to day running of our organisation;

 - Staff Data Security Code of Conduct – provides staff with clear guidance on the disclosure of personal information.